azadbolour/boardgame/BACKLOG.md

 ## Known Issues

-- With a 6-letter tray the machine responded using 7 new letters.
-  FERNLIKE - where K was on the board.

 - Security.
 CORS.
 Generally cross origin requests are disallowed.

   But in doing web development, we use the webpack server at localhost:3000 for